That’s How Your Perfect Academic CV Should Look Like

 There is no single academic CV format that works perfectly for everyone.
 But if you keep the most relevant and significant information on the first page and remember about the rule of 90 seconds when the HR manager will review your paper, you will have more chances of getting noticed.

 Which Format to Use

-One of the most surprising facts about academic CV formats is that it is actually more helpful to use reverse chronological order instead or a normal chronological one.
-The reason for this is that it helps to notice the recent achievements and publications of an applicant instead of casting a glance on a paper that was dated 2005.
+One of the most surprising facts about academic CV formats is that it is actually more helpful to use reverse chronological order instead of a normal chronological one.
+The reason for this is that it helps to notice the recent achievements and publications of an applicant instead of casting a glance at a paper that was dated 2005.

 Put your most recent accomplishments in the middle so that the recruiters see your key strengths and what makes you different from the other candidates.

 Hopefully, these tips will help you create a compelling academic CV and win the desired position.

 When it comes to the academic field such questions as “How to write an academic CV for PhD application?” or “How to write an academic CV for grad school?” usually arise.
 An academic CV differs from a simple one as it contains information about your publications, academic awards, and research combined with general information from non-academic papers.